-- Monthly supervisions will check on and encourage carer's commitment to achieving a healthy lifestyle and diet for themselves and all children within the household. - Quality Assurance and outcomes trackers monitor and ensure children are undertaking healthy activities. - Family activities that provide the opportunity for families to participate together. - A range of training that looks at developing carer's understanding of attachment; first aid; child development and play skills, that all promote physical and emotional health. - Daily logs written by foster carers that record elements of lifestyle and diet, this includes health appointments and leisure activities which children undertake. - Fortnightly, monthly and Bi-monthly therapeutic supervisions take place for foster carers and supervising social workers.
+- Monthly supervisions will check on and encourage carers' commitment to achieving a healthy lifestyle and diet for themselves and all children within the household. - Quality Assurance and outcomes trackers monitor and ensure children are undertaking healthy activities. - Family activities that provide the opportunity for families to participate together. - A range of training that looks at developing carers' understanding of attachment; first aid; child development which promote physical and emotional health. - Daily logs written by foster carers that record elements of lifestyle and diet, this includes health appointments and leisure activities which children undertake. - Fortnightly, monthly and Bi-monthly therapeutic supervisions take place for foster carers and supervising social workers.